ml31415/numpy-groupies/README.md

 # x: ['3.2', '12.0 or maybe -15.0 or maybe 12.9', '', '', '88.0']
 ```

-* Use the `axis` arg in order to do a sum-aggregation on three rows simultaneously.
-(Form 3)
+Use the `axis` arg in order to do a sum-aggregation on three rows simultaneously.
 ```python
 a = array([[99, 2,  11, 14,  20],
 	   	   [33, 76, 12, 100, 71],